THE DA’S OMISSIONS & UNTRUTHS 2018

 In announcing that the Commonwealth will drop charges against Sean Ellis for the 1993 murder and robbery of Boston Police Detective John Mulligan on Dec.
 17, Suffolk County D.A.
 John Pappas and Boston Police Commissioner Gross did not exonerate Ellis.
 Instead, they stated their beliefs that Ellis had a role in the murder, but a retrial of him was unlikely to succeed due to the fading memories of some witnesses, the unwillingness of other witnesses to testify, and "... the involvement of three corrupt police detectives to varying degrees in the [Mulligan homicide] investigation [that] has further compromised our ability to put the best possible case before a jury."

-Ellis's was convicted of the crimes at his third trial in 1995 (after his first two trials ended in mistrial, due to hung juries).
+Ellis's was convicted of the crimes at his third trial in 1995 after his first two trials ended in mistrial due to hung juries.
 His convictions were overturned in 2015 by Suffolk Superior Court Justice Carol Ball, who found “justice was not done” at his trials due to (1) the bias of three investigators of Mulligan’s homicide who were involved in contemporaneous crimes with the victim, and (2) prosecutors’ withholding of discovery materials from the defense.
-Ellis was awaiting his fourth trial, which prosecutors had scheduled for September 9, 2019, when the surprise announcement came.
+When the surprise announcement of his dropped charges was made — with no notice given to either him or his attorneys — Ellis was awaiting his fourth trial, scheduled for September 9, 2019.
+The D.A.’s Office issued a press release explaining Pappas’s decision to vacate the charges.

 As a longtime advocate for Sean Ellis, I do not believe he was Det.
 Mulligan's assassin or that he assisted the shooter in the robbery and murder.
 My opinions are based on facts I have learned over 23 years of dedicated research into the Ellis case.
-In the essay that follows, I take issue with (1) two outright untruths contained in the D.A.'s press release (reiterated in his public statement) and (2) the D.A.’s assessment of the quality of key evidence used against Ellis (both discussed at length, below).
+In the essay that follows, I take issue with (1) two outright untruths contained in the D.A.'s press release (reiterated in his public statement) and (2) the D.A.’s assessment of the quality of key evidence used against Ellis.

 Because of the gangland-style shooting ("a message" commentators said) and Mulligan's heavy-handed policing methods, investigators at first presumed a revenge motive and began probing his police work.
-But within 10 days they halted the investigation, saying they'd found the murderers: two teens, Sean Ellis, 19, and Terry Patterson, 18, who'd shopped in the drugstore that morning, saw the detective asleep, and in a random "crime of opportunity" shot him to steal his service revolver as a "trophy." (c
+But within ten days they halted the investigation, saying they'd found the murderers: two teens, Sean Ellis, 19, and Terry Patterson, 18, who'd shopped in the drugstore that morning, saw the detective asleep, and in a random "crime of opportunity" shot him in order to steal his service revolver as a "trophy."

 UNTRUTH # 1: